DPT Eligibility and Prerequisite Requirements

 Before beginning the application process, review the pre-application requirements for this program.

-A completed bachelor’s or graduate degree from an institution that is accredited by one of the regional accrediting associations (e.g. Higher Learning Commission), or an approved dual-degree plan for completing the baccalaureate degree during the DPT program.
+A completed bachelor’s or graduate degree from an institution that is accredited by one of the regional accrediting organizations (e.g. Higher Learning Commission), or an approved dual-degree plan for completing the baccalaureate degree during the DPT program.

 A cumulative and prerequisite grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale.